 Coffee’s effects were mostly concentrated in the eastern region of Africa, until it began to spread to the Arabian peninsula, most notably Yemen.
+Yemen's climate offered the perfect conditions to cultivate coffee and earliest sources mention that coffee was present in the country around the 15th century.
 It was from there that coffee began to spread around the world and become one of our beverages of choice.

 Coffee started to get popular not only in homes, but in coffee houses.
 People would discuss news together, as well as play games and listen to music.
 These coffee houses, known both as “qahveh khaneh” and “Schools of the Wise,” are what helped to spread information and admiration for caffeine.